Hinivir/R-Touhou/docs/ecs/guides/COMPONENTS.md

 # Register Component

-Hope in your main and add the following line of code before declaring all your entities:
+Hop in your main and add the following line of code before declaring all your entities:

 ```cpp
 registry.registerComponent<MyGame::Gravity>();